Mount Uniacke, Nova Scotia

-Mount Uniacke is an unincorporated community in Hants County, Nova Scotia Canada.
+Mount Uniacke is an unincorporated community in the Canadian province of Nova Scotia, located in East Hants Municipality in Hants County.
 It lies about 40 km to the north of Halifax.

-Uniacke Pizza, Uniacke District School, the Guardian Pharmacy, Eddies, Uniacke Library, Uniacke Pines Golf Course, Tim Hortons, Mount Uniacke Post Office and the Uniacke District Fire Department are all located in the small town of Mount Uniacke.

 History

-It is home of the Uniacke Estate Museum Park, the one time summer residence of Richard John Uniacke, Attorney General of Nova Scotia in the 19th Century.
+Mount Uniacke is home to the Uniacke Estate Museum Park, the one time summer residence of Richard John Uniacke, former Attorney General of Nova Scotia in the 19th century.

-Mount Uniacke was a popular area for the train riders of Mount Uniacke.
+Mount Uniacke was a popular area for the train riders of the time.
 Originally, an inn was placed in Mount Uniacke; however, the inn burned down in the 1970s.
 Another large hotel, the Parker Hotel, was located in Mount Uniacke.
 After the Parker Hotel was removed, a house was built.
 The house was abandoned and was eventually torn down.
 A mine was discovered on 18 June 1865 by Mr. Uniacke.
-The mine was in production from 1867–1941.
+The mine was in production from 1867 to 1941.